francisldn/node-server-db/README.md

 Install Redis.

+Once you have Redis installed, you can use a package like [ioredis](https://www.npmjs.com/package/ioredis) as a client for Node.js.

 Now copy all the files you have in the `/server/sql` to the `/server/redis` folder, and refactor your code to switch from SQL to Redis.

 ## Extra credits